OmarAbdelaleem/Titanic-Learnings/README.md

 4. Push to the branch: `git push origin feature-branch`
 5. Open a pull request.

-Please ensure that your contributions align with our [code of conduct](CODE_OF_CONDUCT.md) and follow the established coding standards.

 ## Contact

 For any questions or suggestions regarding the project, feel free to reach out to us: